pertusa/programming2/strings/strings.md

 strcpy(cad,"Today is a fantastic day to go for a walk");
 ```

 This code would access to non-reserved memory zones and a segmentation fault would be given when trying to copy an array of larger size than the target variable allows.
-Also, always keep in mind that there must also be enough space in the array for the `'\0'`.
+Also, always keep in mind that there must also be enough space in the target array to store the `'\0'`.

 #### Other functions